scalabs/handbook/CODE-OF-CONDUCT.md

 Our code of conduct are the measures which ensure that we stick to our values at every stage of our work and all over at our organisation.
+It is established to ensure that all colleagues act in an ethical and professional manner, It will promote a positive and respectful experience for everyone who interacts with the company, and is a measure to actively maintain a productive and inclusive work environment internally.

 Code of conduct